detanracnier/detanracnier/README.md

-### I am an aspiring developer that loves to troubleshoot problems and come up with unique solutions
+### I am a developer that loves to troubleshoot problems and come up with unique solutions